Frequently Asked Questions

 Absolutely.
 I utilize HIPAA compliant platforms for email (ProtonMail) and phone communications (iPlum) in addition to HIPAA compliant telehealth platforms (where I meet with my clients).

 How much do you charge?

 I provide an initial 20-minute phone consultation free of charge to discuss your needs and determine if any of my approaches will be a good fit.
 After that, I offer 60-minute virtual sessions for $130, if paying out-of-pocket.

 Do you accept insurance?

-I am contracted through Headway for clients who want to utilize insurance benefits.
+I am contracted through Headway and Westside Behavioral Health for clients who want to utilize insurance benefits.
 Please know that billing insurance requires me to make a diagnosis based on your symptoms, and insurance companies may use that information in various ways, such as information for life insurance plans.
-I am also partnered with some Employee Assistance Programs (EAP).
 At this time, I am not a Medicaid provider, nor can anyone be reimbursed by Medicare for treatment services with me.

 For anyone not utilizing insurance, or those without coverage, you have the right to a Good Faith Estimate.
 Read more.

 Do you offer in-person sessions?

 Not at this time.
 My virtual sessions are private, offer greater efficiencies while maintaining the effectiveness of in-person sessions.
 I encourage you to find a private, comfortable, safe space with reliable internet access to benefit the most from our time.